NOTE: Please visit the Christmas page for SATB secular Christmas songs.

 The pianist should be carefule not to rush the triplets in measure 70.
 Additionally, really take the time to set up and sink in to the keys for the final two strident chords in measure 71.

 Exciting, fun piece!
-“I’ll sing of the joy (…peace, love, and hope)that fills my heart when freedom rings is the message of this uplifting song!
+“I’ll sing of the joy (…peace, love, and hope) that fills my heart when freedom rings is the message of this uplifting song!
 This original concert work in the gospel style will showcase your choir at their finest.
-Ideal for community events, mult-cultural events, Black History month, ecumenical worship, and concerts for mixed choirs from high school through adult!
+Ideal for community and social justice events, multicultural events, Black History month, ecumenical worship, and concerts for mixed choirs from high school through adult!
 So, let freedom ring!

 See sample of music at Hal Leonard link below.

 SATB Kenyan folk song arr., a capella, w/optional percussion by William and Rosephanye Powell.
 This traditional folk song from Kenya is a conversation between a man and a woman.
 “I love you, but you do not love me.
 How is that?
 If you do not love me, you had better tell me so.”
 Dynamic contrast, percussion and a wide range of layered vocal textures make this an appealing concert choice. –Hal Leonard

 The Promise Lives On from “Sing for the Cure” Shawnee Press A2128

 Performed by Tim Seelig, conductor, the Turtle Creek Chorale and the Women’s Chorus of Dallas.

 SATB ballad, accompanied.
 This tender ballad, which sets words by lyricist Pamela Martin, is from the multi-movement choral-orchestral work “Sing for the Cure”.
 It is one of the most popular songs from the work.
 One can hear the passion of love that endures and keeps promises through difficult times.
 “My heart remembers…the promise lives on!” says it all!